 - Identify and face the fears that block success

-Recognizing that egos can sometimes be a distraction from the overall goal, Paul inspires a sense of family among his players.
-In order to succeed as a group, individuals truly need to buy into the concept that they are a member of a family.
-All of the family members must have each other’s backs.
-Through storytelling and a note of humor, Paul inspires winning teams and audiences with the following messages:
+Paul spent three years as the Chief Perspective Officer at a successful hedge fund.
+The firm recognized that egos can sometimes be a distraction from the overall goal and hired Paul to inspire a sense of family among their team.
+He taught them that, to succeed as a group, individuals truly need to buy into the concept that they are a member of a family.
+All the family members must have each other’s backs.
+Through storytelling and a note of humor, Paul will teach audiences how to inspire winning teams with the following messages:

 - Individuals do not win, the team wins